Last modified: Aug 13, 2024

 Cast-iron/Steel Disc Brakes

-Steel disc brakes are the most common type of brakes used in automobiles, including EVs.
-These brakes work by using friction between the brake pads and the brake disc to slow down or stop the vehicle.
+Steel disc brakes are the most common type used in automobiles, including EVs.
+They work by using friction between the brake pads and the brake disc to slow down or stop the vehicle.
 The brake pads are made of a composite material that includes steel fibers, carbon fibers, and ceramic materials.
 The brake disc is usually made of cast iron.

 One of the main advantages of steel disc brakes is their reliability and durability.
 They are also relatively inexpensive compared to other types of brakes.
-However, they do have some drawbacks.
-One is that they can generate a lot of heat, which can lead to brake fade and reduced performance.
+However, they can generate a lot of heat, which can lead to brake fade and reduced performance.
 Additionally, they can create a lot of brake dust, which can be harmful to the environment.

 Steel disc brakes